TickTeam/guide-tt/how_to_send_a_task.md

 1. Tap on the task you want to send.

-2. Tap “Send” from the option menu in the upper-right corner.
+2. Tap "Send" from the option menu in the upper-right corner.

 3. Choose "Send as Text" or "Send as Image".